kvendrik/b/README.md

 ### Programmatically

-If you'd like to play around with the parser and/or interpreter in code you can install the package using it's Github URL:
+If you'd like to play around with the parser and/or interpreter in code you can install the package using its Github URL:

 ```
 yarn add https://github.com/kvendrik/b